yCodeTech/auto-comment-blocks/README.md

 This is a fork of the original by [kevb34ns](https://github.com/kevb34ns/auto-comment-blocks) with some additional language support.

+## MAJOR CHANGES IN 1.0.3 UPDATE (Please Read)

+- Added support for JavaScript and TypeScript multiline block comments.
+- Added support for Blade to use blade's handlebar comments as well as the multiline block comments.
+- Added support for protocol buffers.
+- Added support for `//!` comments.
+- Added support for csharp.
+- Updated the support for `/*! */` comments and including the `!` on every line.

 ## MAJOR CHANGES IN 1.0 UPDATE (Please Read)

 A lot has changed in this update.
 Please open issues for any bugs you encounter.